sagarboinwad/TNS_Keystone-/README.md

 - Fully responsive design

-**Project Structure**
+## Project Structure
-WebPortfolioMaker/
+- WebPortfolioMaker/
-│index.html
+- │index.html
-│style.css
+- │style.css
-│script.js
+- │script.js
-│assets/
+- │assets/
-│     └── (uploaded images)
+-  │     └── (uploaded images)

-**How to Run**
+## How to Run
-1.Download or clone the project.
+- Download or clone the project.
-2.Open index.html in your browser (Chrome recommended).
+- Open index.html in your browser (Chrome recommended).
-3.Enter your details and generate portfolio.
+- Enter your details and generate portfolio.

-**Technologies Used**
+## Technologies Used
-HTML5
+- HTML
-CSS3
+- CSS
-JavaScript
+- JavaScript